Qiskit/qiskit-serverless/CONTRIBUTING.md

 ## Start contributing

-This repository is for developing and maintaining Quantum Serverless project.
+This repository is for developing and maintaining the Quantum Serverless project.

 There are many ways of contributing: from catching a typo to coming up with a way of improving performance or accessibility; you can open an issue, or you can prepare